CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Inside this ruined building, two giant spiders lie in wait on the inner walls, concealed from view outside.
 The spiders utilize trailing lines from the webs spanning the lane, allowing them to sense the movement of potential prey.
 They nimbly scuttle over the walls and launch a surprise attack against any character with a passive Wisdom (Perception) score below 17.

 The webs, which extend two squares north of the doorway, pose a hindrance.
 Characters attempting to traverse them must succeed in a CL 2 Climb Skill check.
 Failure leads to entanglement in the webs, resulting in the restrained condition (see the rulebook for details on the restrained condition).
-A restrained character can use an action each round to attempt to break free through a DC 12 Lift Skill check or try to cut themselves free using a light slashing weapon.
+A restrained character can use an action each round to attempt to break free through a CL 2 Lift Skill check or try to cut themselves free using a light slashing weapon.
 The webs possess AC 10, 5 hit points, vulnerability to fire damage, and immunity to bludgeoning, poison, and psychic damage.

 Circumventing the webs is made difficult by the dense thickets on the north side of the road.
 Bypassing the ruined building to the south will lead to the twig blights in area 5.